5 Signs You Would Be a Good Proofreader

 A laptop, coffee mug, and a stack of papers that have been proofread sit on a wooden desk.

 Are you thinking about becoming a proofreader and wondering if you’re cut out for the job?
-As a proofreader who knows the signs of someone who shows promise in this profession, I can help you identify if proofreading is a good fit for you.
+As a proofreader who recognizes the signs of someone who shows promise in this profession, I can help you determine whether proofreading is a good fit for you.

 Signs You Would Be a Good Proofreader